lf-edge/ekuiper/docs/en_US/rules/sources/mqtt.md

 # MQTT source

-XStream provides built-in support for MQTT source stream, which can subscribe the message from MQTT broker and feed into the XStream processing pipeline.
-The configuration file of MQTT source is at ``$xstream/etc/mqtt_source.yaml``.
+Kuiper provides built-in support for MQTT source stream, which can subscribe the message from MQTT broker and feed into the Kuiper processing pipeline.
+The configuration file of MQTT source is at ``$kuiper/etc/mqtt_source.yaml``.
 Below is the file format.

 ```yaml
 #Global MQTT configurations